damien-dupre/dcu-r-tutorials/slides/slide_05_02.md

 # Code Editor: R's Nervous System

 If the Console is the heart and the Environment the brain, the Code Editor pane is definitely the nervous system.
-It makes the link between all the previous pane and allows the reproduce actions and behaviours.
+It makes the link between all the previous panes and allows the reproduction of actions and behaviours.

-This pane is not active when you first enter in RStudio and requires the user to create a new file by clicking **File** > **New File** > **R Script**
+This pane is not active when you first enter RStudio and requires the user to create a new file by clicking **File** > **New File** > **R Script**

 <img src="img_05_02_07.png" width="75%">